 However, companies must report and pay Income Tax and NIC on other types of expenses and benefits, either through payroll or by filing form P11D at the end of the tax year.
 Examples include company cars, health insurance, and homeworking costs (including computers, furniture, phone, broadband, supplies, and utilities).

-Some directors report and claim tax relief on their business-related expenses through Self Assessment instead, rather than claiming reimbursement from the company.
+Some directors report and claim tax relief on their business-related expenses through Self Assessment rather than claiming reimbursement from the company.

 Detailed guidance on expenses and employee benefits is available from HMRC.

-What is the most tax-efficient way to pay myself?
+What’s the most tax-efficient way to pay myself from a limited company?

 Step 1 – Director’s salary

-Companies with multiple directors and/or at least one other employee
+Companies with employees or multiple directors

 Companies with a sole director and no other employees